SungardAS/particles-enhanced-snapshots/README.md

 Using condensation the CloudFormation Template and Enhanced Snapshots assets have been deployed to every AWS region.

+The `Simple Stack` uses the default VPC and has minimal input parameters.
+While `KeyName` is the only paramerter that must be changed from it's default value, it is recommended that `SourceCIDR` be changed from 0.0.0.0/0 to a more restrictive range.

+The `VPC Stack` adds the ability to configure the VPC and Subnet that the instance will be launched in.
+Both are required to be set for the stack to run.

 |region|Simple Stack|VPC Stack|
 |------|------------|---------|
 |us-east-1|[![Launch Stack](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=enhanced-snapshots&templateURL=http://particles-enhanced-snapshots.us-east-1.s3.amazonaws.com/master/particles/cftemplates/enhanced_snapshots.template.json)|[![Launch Stack](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=enhanced-snapshots&templateURL=http://particles-enhanced-snapshots.us-east-1.s3.amazonaws.com/master/particles/cftemplates/enhanced_snapshots_with_vpc.template.json)|